 While the snapshot key is managed by the notary client by default, use the

 rotate snapshot -r command to rotate the snapshot key to the server, such that the

-notary server will then sign snapshots.
+notary server can sign snapshots.
 This is particularly useful when using

-delegations with a trusted collection, so that delegates will never need access to the
+delegations with a trusted collection, so that delegates never need access to the

 snapshot key to push their updates to the collection.

 New collections created by a Docker 1.11 Engine client cause the server